 Two important issues that arise when optimizing geometries is the level of accuracy that should be used for both the SCF convergence tolerance (this is also an issue for single-point calculations) and the gradient convergence tolerance.
 In the first section of the SM6 test suite, we tested whether or not the default values for these two criteria in HONDOPLUS are reasonable for performing liquid-phase geometry optimizations.
-For both single-point calculations and geometry optimizations in HONDOPLUS, by default, the SCF convergence is set to 10^{-5} a.u., the gradient convergence tolerance is set to 0.0005 a.u./bohr for the maximum value of the gradient, and to 1/3 the value of tolerance for the maximum value of the gradient for the root mean square of the gradient.
-(For users familiar with the Gaussian program, it is informative to note that in Gaussian, by default, the SCF convergence for single-point calculations is set to 10^{-3} a.u., the SCF convergence for single-point calculations are reasonable for the maximum value of the gradient convergence tolerance is set to 10^{-3} a.u., the SCF convergence for single-point calculations is set to 10^{-3} a.u., the SCF convergence for single-point calculations is set to 10^{-3} a.u., the SCF convergence for geometry optimizations is set to 10^{-8} a.u., the gradient convergence tolerance is set to 0.00045 a.u./bohr for the maximum value of tolerance for the maximum value of the gradient, and to 2/3 the value of tolerance for the maximum value of the gradient for the root mean square of tolerance for the maximum value of the gradient for the root mean square of tolerance for the maximum value of the gradient, and to 2/3 the value of tolerance for the maximum value of the gradient for the root mean square of the gradient).
+For both single-point calculations and geometry optimizations in HONDOPLUS, by default, the SCF convergence is set to $10^{-5}$ a.u., the gradient convergence tolerance is set to 0.0005 a.u./bohr for the maximum value of the gradient, and to 1/3 the value of tolerance for the maximum value of the gradient for the root mean square of the gradient.
+(For users familiar with the Gaussian program, it is informative to note that in Gaussian, by default, the SCF convergence for single-point calculations is set to $10^{-3}$ a.u., the SCF convergence for geometry optimizations is set to $10^{-8}$ a.u., the gradient convergence tolerance is set to 0.00045 a.u./bohr for the maximum value of the gradient, and to 2/3 the value of tolerance for the maximum value of the gradient for the root mean square of the gradient).

-To test the default options in HONDOPLUS, we performed full geometry optimizations in both the gas and liquid phases (using SCF Scheme I for the liquid-phase part of the calculation) for all jobs with the suffix 1416 (SM6/MPWX/MIDI!6D calculations) and 1417 (SM6/MPWX/6-31G calculations), resulting in 96 total test jobs in this portion of the SM6 test suite.
+To test the default options in HONDOPLUS, we performed full geometry optimizations in both the gas and liquid phases (using SCF Scheme I for the liquid-phase part of the calculation) for all jobs with the suffix 1416 (SM6/MPWX/MIDI!6D calculations) and 1417 (SM6/MPWX/6-31G\ calculations), resulting in 96 total test jobs in this portion of the SM6 test suite.
 As an example of the protocol used for this portion of the test suite, for test job test3.428.1416, the geometry of hydrogen peroxide is first optimized in the gas-phase at the MPW1K/MIDI!6D level of theory, and then optimized in the aqueous phase at the SM6/MPW1K/MIDI!6D level of theory (these two calculations are all carried out as part of one job).
 For all of the test jobs in this part of the SM6 test suite, the aqueous solvation free energy is computed as the difference between the free energy of the equilibrium geometry in the gas-phase and the free energy of the equilibrium geometry in the aqueous phase.
 The results of this part of the test suite are summarized below.

-For the majority of the SM6 liquid-phase geometry optimizations, setting the SCF convergence to the default value of 10^{-5} a.u.
-(ACURCY=0.00001 in the \$SCF namelist), and setting the gradient convergence tolerance for the maximum value of the gradient to the default value of 0.0005 a.u./bohr (CVGOPT=0.0005 in the \$OPT namelist), resulted in successful geometry optimization in both the gas and aqueous phases.
+For the majority of the SM6 liquid-phase geometry optimizations, setting the SCF convergence to the default value of $10^{-5}$ a.u.
+(ACURCY=0.0001 in the \$SCF namelist), and setting the gradient convergence tolerance for the maximum value of the gradient to the default value of 0.0005 a.u./bohr (CVGOPT=0.0005 in the \$OPT namelist), resulted in successful geometry optimization in both the gas and aqueous phases.
 In some cases, however, it was found that larger values for the SCF convergence tolerance and for the gradient convergence tolerance were required in order to locate a stationary point in 100 or fewer steps (here, we did not test the effect of increasing the number of steps; although more steps could be requested using the NSTEP keyword in the \$STATPT namelist).
 In one case (test1.999.1417), an equilibrium geometry in the liquid phase could not be located, even when the SCF convergence tolerance and the gradient convergence tolerance were set to unreasonably large values.
 The remaining exceptions, along with the convergence tolerances required to run these calculations successfully, are listed below: